ankit-rathi/Designing-Decision-Systems/content/8B_Build_vs_Buy_Strategic_Tradeoffs.md

+## B. Build vs Buy — Strategic Tradeoffs

+### Why

+Engineering resources are scarce.
+Time-to-market matters.
+Control matters.

+Every build vs buy decision is a bet on where your competitive edge lives.

+### What

+* **Build**: custom, differentiated capability
+* **Buy**: standardized, commoditized capability

+### How

+Ask:

+1. Is this core to our competitive advantage?
+2. Will owning it improve margins or defensibility?
+3. Is the vendor solution “good enough”?

+Build differentiation.
+Buy infrastructure.

+Confuse the two → waste capital.

+---

 From first principles, a firm has limited capital, limited engineering bandwidth, and limited time.
 Every hour spent building something is an hour not spent building something else.
 Therefore, build-versus-buy is fundamentally a capital allocation decision under constraint.

 The core question is: where does competitive advantage originate?
 If an activity meaningfully differentiates the firm — improving margins, defensibility, customer experience, or strategic control — owning it may compound value over time.
 If an activity is standardized and widely available, building it internally consumes resources without creating edge.